 One Step In Front Of The Other

 He started ‘brick building’ his life one piece at a time.
-He got married which meant that he had a new focus other than himself and a responsibility to provide for his wife and decided to get a job.
+He got married, which meant that he had a new focus other than himself and a responsibility to provide for his family and so decided to get a job.
 He applied for a fellowship at a college in Cambridge and was not only accepted, but as the years went by he found that as his value to the college increased, they were more than willing to accommodate his increasing disabilities and adapt the post to suit him.

 The Famous Synthetic Voice

-The process of communicating with this voice synthesizer is arduous and long and on television much editing is done to make Hawking’s answers appear fluent but it has not stopped him writing best selling books and and giving speeches all over the world.
+The process of communicating with this voice synthesizer is arduous and long and on television much editing is done to make Hawking’s answers appear fluent, but it has not stopped him writing best selling books and and giving speeches all over the world.

 Grrr!
 Why YOU ain’t beat yet!

 You are not beaten because of that old story of the poor, homeless bloke wondering the streets begging for food and handouts with no shoes and feeling very sorry for himself… until he met someone with no feet.

 While Hawking was in hospital, as the doctors tried to ascertain what was wrong with him, he had watched a young boy die of leukaemia.
 In his words, “Clearly there were people who were worse off than me.”